watson-developer-cloud/assistant-web-chat-react/README.md

 ### withWebChat

-The `withWebChat` is a higher order function that returns a higher order component.
+The `withWebChat` method is a higher-order function that returns a higher-order component.
 It takes an optional configuration argument and returns a function that takes a component as an argument.
 This component will have `createWebChatInstance` injected as a prop.

 ```javascript
 // enchance is the higher order component.